-Here, we present the core of an efficient kinetic Monte Carlo model that explicitly incorporates spin degrees of freedom, molecular chirality, and applied bias, and is designed to address eMChA and, in future extensions, CISS.
-In this initial implementation, we demonstrate the minimal functionality of the model and illustrate how effective couplings between charge motion, spin, and chirality give rise to spin-dependent transport signatures.
-The modular structure of the code is intended to facilitate systematic incorporation of existing and emerging theoretical mechanisms and to enable frugal reuse of experimental data to benchmark individual models or combinations thereof against the growing body of experimental evidence.
+Here we present the core of an efficient kinetic Monte Carlo model that explicitly incorporates spin degrees of freedom, molecular chirality, and a voltage bias.
+In this initial implementation we demonstrate the minimal functionality of the model and illustrate how effective couplings between charge motion, spin, and helicity give rise to spin dependent transport signatures.
+The modular structure of the code is designed to facilitate the systematic incorporation of existing and emerging theoretical mechanisms and to enable the reuse of experimental data to benchmark different models against the growing body of experimental evidence.